Croydon High Junior School

 Enterprise Technology, our bespoke Computer Science curriculum, is taught from Nursery and by Year 6 our girls are well beyond age expectations.
 What is unique about our Enterprise Technology curriculum is our focus on girls becoming ‘designers of’ not ‘users of’ technology.
 Alongside programming, coding, robotics and presentation, girls develop collaboration, creativity and problem-solving skills that will all contribute to their future career aspirations.

 We have a dedicated Junior languages teacher who introduces French to pupils in Nursery.
 French is taught to all year groups with the aim of our girls becoming confident linguists by the end of Year 6.
 Girls are also introduced to Latin in Year 6 and there are many opportunities for language study beyond timetabled lessons.
 Co-Curricular Clubs, such as Spanish and Latin Acting Club, provide opportunities for pupils in other year groups to develop a love of languages.
 As well as establishing a solid linguistic foundation, the girls enjoy a range of activities including songs, games and role-play which bring the languages to life.

-The teaching of Art begins in KS2 with our dedicated Junior Art teacher.
+Specialist Art teaching begins in KS2 with our dedicated Junior Art teacher.
 We believe Art helps develop the whole child.
 It teaches them how to look, a way to express feelings, how to communicate beliefs and express ideas.
 In our art lessons pupils enjoy combining ideas, imagery and techniques from contrasting sources to communicate ideas.
 Our projects are often issue led, with lots of collaborative opportunities, working with a variety of materials and techniques.
 Our KS2 artists are not seeking perfection but building their confidence and skills in order to take creative risks.
 We focus on our journey through ideas and experiments, and that leads to some exciting creations.

 This is a central part of the Junior School curriculum and informs our planning and teaching at all stages.
 We carry out a range of formal and informal assessments throughout the year and our small classes mean that staff really know the girls and are able to cater for them as individuals.